 Advertisers utilize songs and musical techniques with clever jingles to help us remember their products.
 Songs have historically been used as effective vehicles to help students remember information – beginning with the ABC Song!
 Educators know that songs can play a vital role in the formation of character traits.
 Research over the past 30 years has proven a causal connection between negative song lyrics and negative behaviors.
 Conversely, songs that communicate character-building thoughts and ideas have a positive impact on the minds and behaviors of students.

-Well constructed songs written in popular genres and utilized in the classroom can maximize the imprinting of information to help students learn, remember, and make more positive life choices.
-Songs containing rich lyrical value-driven content, high quality music production and messages that address issues that directly affect youth are exceptionally strong educational tools.
+Well-constructed songs written in popular genres and utilized in the classroom can maximize the imprinting of information to help students learn, remember, and make more positive life choices.
+Songs containing rich lyrical value-driven content, high quality music production and messages that address issues directly affecting youth are exceptionally strong educational tools.
+Also, it is just plain more FUN! (a natural motivator).